molily/molily.de/_posts/2020-11-21-testing-angular.md

 The `contain` assertion checks whether the given string is somewhere in the element’s text content.
 (In contrast, the `have.text` assertion checks whether the content equals the given string.
 It does not allow additional content.)

-Next, we check that a title and tags are present and not empty.
+Next, we check that a title and some tags are present and not empty.

 ```typescript
 cy.byTestId('full-photo-title').should('not.have.text', '');